blolol/minecraft-mod-packs/packs/perkpack/README.md

 To start both servers, run `docker compose up` in this directory.
 Minecraft server data will be written into `tmp/server` and ignored by Git.
 The Docker Compose file includes defaults that will be written to `server.properties`.
 Once the file is generated, you can customize it.

-To create a Prism Launcher instance that connects to your local HTTP server, import `perkpack-prism-instance.zip` to create a new instance.
+To create a Prism Launcher instance that connects to your local HTTP server, import `prism-instance.zip` to create a new instance.
 Right-click on the instance and select Edit > Settings > Custom commands.
 Change the pre-launch command to point at your local server:

 ```sh
 "$INST_JAVA" -jar packwiz-installer-bootstrap.jar http://localhost:8082/pack.toml
 ```

 To learn how to contribute your changes to Perkpack, see [this repository's main README](../../README.md).

+### Building `prism-instance.zip`

+To build `prism-instance.zip`, run `make` in this directory.
+Use `make clean` to remove it.